 Employer-sponsored retirement plans can be split into two groups:

-A further point about the FRS pension option is that each participant can make a one-time election to switch to the other plan i.e. from Defined Contribution to Defined Benefit, and the other way around.
-Here’s a circumstance where this would be useful to you:
+Each participant in FRS can make a one-time election to switch to the other plan i.e. from Defined Contribution to Defined Benefit, or the other way around.
+Here’s a circumstance where this might make sense:

-Per ERISA guidelines, the maximum defined benefit pension that can be paid to anyone in 2016 is $210,000.
+The Florida Retirement System is subject to ERISA law.
+ERISA is the Employee Retirement Income Security Act of 1974.
+Per ERISA guidelines, the maximum defined benefit pension that can be paid to anyone in 2018 is $220,000.

-That depends – and our advice is, of course, to work with us to make wise decisions which are fully in your best interests.
-It pains us to hear of so many teachers who have taken unsuitable advice and stuck their DROP payments into annuities.
-Our work is always custom, and focuses on the individual needs of the client.
-As registered investment advisors we have no product to sell you – we’re not pushing to make a sale so we can generate a commission.
-And as CERTIFIED FINANCIAL PLANNERS™ you can count on us for a fiduciary standard of care – meaning unbiased financial advice, always in the client’s best interests.
+From someone with no conflict of interest.
+That means someone who doesn’t have something to sell you.
+It pains us to hear of so many teachers and municipal employees who have stuck their DROP payments into annuities.
+You already have tax deferral because your DROP payment is retirement money!
+Why pay annuity fees for something you already have?
+Our work is always custom and focuses on the individual needs of the client.
+As registered investment advisers we have no product to sell you.
+We’re not pushing to make a sale so we can generate a commission.
+And as CERTIFIED FINANCIAL PLANNER™ professionals, you can count on us for a fiduciary standard of care – meaning unbiased financial advice, always in the client’s best interests.

 I hope we’ve provided good information for you here.
-If you have any questions, by all means get in touch: email@example.com.
-Visit our website at www.cameron-downing.com, where you’ll see all of our blog entries and be able to book an appointment to come see us.
+If you have any questions, by all means, get in touch: [email protected] Visit the CameronDowning website, where you’ll see all of our blog entries and be able to book an appointment to come see us.